Highlights the low-density parity-check (LDPC) coding chain for the 5G NR downlink shared transport channel (DL-SCH).

 Simulate a basic communication system in which the signal is first QPSK modulated and then subjected to Orthogonal Frequency Division Multiplexing.
 The signal is then passed through an

-Use the Communications System Toolbox to visualize signal behavior through the use of eye diagrams and scatter plots.
-The example uses a QPSK signal which is passed through a square-root
+Visualize signal behavior through the use of eye diagrams and scatter plots.
+The example uses a QPSK signal which is passed through a square-root raised cosine (RRC) filter.

 Use the Complementary Cumulative Distribution Function (CCDF) System object to measure the probability of a signal's instantaneous power being greater than a specified level over its